Menna-Rafat/MagnitudePhaseMixerTemplate/README.md

 ## Implement the ImageModel in imageModel.py and its mix function
 ## run testTask.py --> python testTask.py
+## assign a valid path for image1Path and image2Path
-## for the first time you should got the following line
+## Now when you run testTask you should get the following line
 ### AssertionError: This is not a numpy array, check the return value of your implemented mix function

 ## when you implement the mix function correctly you should get the following 2 lines